Partnerships and Projects

 Localize Global Health Security (LGHS)

-Localize Global Health Security (LGHS) supports local partners to address gaps in health security as identified in national health security capacity assessments.
-LGHS complements the multisectoral cross-technical approaches of other GHS programs to move countries closer to achieving Global Health Security Agenda targets.
-As a result of this support, local partners will be able to address critical caps in health security through grants and technical assistance in prioritized technical areas, strengthen the organizational capacity of local entities to effectively manage the implementation of health security technical interventions and expand global knowledge base on approaches and best practices for local entities conducting global health security interventions.
+Localize Global Health Security (LGHS) supports local partners to address critical gaps in health security.
+LGHS complements the multisectoral cross-technical approaches of other GHS programs to move countries closer to achieving Global Health Security Agenda (GHSA) targets.
+The project provides grants and technical assistance to local partners to address health security gaps, strengthens the organizational capacity of local partners and expands understanding of best practices for local entities conducting program health security interventions.
+Learn more in the USAID LGHS Project Fact Sheet.

 Medicines, Technologies, and Pharmaceutical Services (MTaPS)